-We prove the following hardness result for a natural promise variant of the classical CNFsatisfiability problem: Given a CNF-formula where each clause has width w and the guarantee that there exists an assignment satisfying at least $g = \lceil \frac{w}{2} \rceil - 1$ literals in each clause, it is NP-hard to find a satisfying assignment to the formula (that sets at least one literal to true in each clause).
-On the other hand, when $g = \lceil \frac{w}{2} \rceil$, it is easy to find a satisfying assignment via simple generalizations of the algorithms for 2-SAT.
+We prove the following hardness result for a natural promise variant of the classical CNF-satisfiability problem: Given a CNF-formula where each clause has width w and the guarantee that there exists an assignment satisfying at least $g = \lceil \frac{w}{2} \rceil - 1$ literals in each clause, it is NP-hard to find a satisfying assignment to the formula (that sets at least one literal to true in each clause).
+On the other hand, when $g = \lceil \frac{w}{2} \rceil$ , it is easy to find a satisfying assignment via simple generalizations of the algorithms for 2-SAT.

-Viewing 2-SAT \in P as easiness of SAT when 1-in-2 literals are true in every clause, and NP-hardness of 3-SAT as intractability of SAT when 1-in-3 literals are true, our result shows, for any fixed $\varepsilon > 0$, the hardness of finding a satisfying assignment to instances of " $(2 + \varepsilon)$ -SAT" where the density of satisfied literals in each clause is promised to exceed $\frac{1}{2+\varepsilon}$.
+Viewing 2-SAT $\in$ P as easiness of SAT when 1-in-2 literals are true in every clause, and NP-hardness of 3-SAT as intractability of SAT when 1-in-3 literals are true, our result can be viewed as showing, for every $\varepsilon > 0$ , intractability of finding a satisfying assignment to instances of " $(2 + \varepsilon)$ -SAT" where the density of satisfied literals in each clause is $1/(2 + \varepsilon)$ .

-We also strengthen the results to prove that given a (2k + 1)-uniform hypergraph that can be 2-colored such that each edge has perfect balance (at most k+1 vertices of either color), it is NP-hard to find a 2-coloring that avoids a monochromatic edge.
+We also strengthen the results to prove that given a (2k + 1)-uniform hypergraph that can be 2-colored such that each edge has perfect balance (at most k + 1 vertices of either color), it is NP-hard to find a 2-coloring that avoids a monochromatic edge.
 In other words, a set system with discrepancy 1 is hard to distinguish from a set system with worst possible discrepancy.

-Finally, we prove a general result showing intractability of promise CSPs based on the paucity of certain "weak polymorphisms."
-The core of the above hardness results is the claim that the only weak polymorphisms in these particular cases are juntas depending on few variables.
+Finally, we prove a general result showing intractability of promise CSPs in the wake of paucity of certain "weak polymorphisms."
+The core of the above hardness results is the claim that weak polymorphisms in these particular cases are juntas depending on few variables.

-Keywords: Constraint satisfaction, complexity dichotomy, discrepancy, polymorphisms, probabilistically checkable proofs, promise problems.
+Keywords: Constraint satisfaction, complexity dichotomy, discrepancy, hypergraph coloring, polymorphisms, probabilistically checkable proofs.

-^{}School of Computer Science and Communication, KTH Royal Institute of Technology, Stockholm, Sweden.
-Research supported by ERC Advanced Grant 226203 and Swedish Research Council Grant 621-2012-4546. austrin@kth.se
+\School of Computer Science and Communication, KTH Royal Institute of Technology, Stockholm, Sweden. austrin@kth.se

-[†]Computer Science Department, Carnegie Mellon University, Pittsburgh, USA.
+&lt;sup>†Computer Science Department, Carnegie Mellon University, Pittsburgh, USA.
 Research supported in part by NSF grant CCF-1115525. guruswami@cmu.edu

-[‡]School of Computer Science and Communication, KTH Royal Institute of Technology, Stockholm, Sweden.
-Research supported by ERC Advanced Grant 226203, some of this work done while visiting the Simon's institute. johanh@kth.se
+&lt;sup>‡School of Computer Science and Communication, KTH Royal Institute of Technology, Stockholm, Sweden, some of this work done while visiting the Simon's institute. johanh@kth.se